 Bulk Rename Utility immediately became one of my favorite tools as it helped me rename all my 9,000 files with the click of a button.

-There is a huge list of options that makes it one of the most powerful file renaming tool atm.
-You can rename multiple files quickly in any manner you want, rename photos (even the exif metadata), rename mp3 files, change file creation and modification time stamps and so on.
+There is a huge list of options that make it one of the most powerful file renaming tool atm.
+You can rename multiple files quickly in any manner you want, rename photos (even the exif meta data), rename mp3 files, change file creation and modification time stamps and so on.

 Advanced Renamer is pretty much same as the tool mentioned above, but I personally felt it was little less newbie friendly.
 However, there is nothing it can’t achieve that you can do on BulkRenameUtility.